LysandersCry/Lysander-s-Tag-Repo/README.md

 ## How to Install

-Just drag and drop each data folder into their respective editing kit directories
+Just drag and drop each tags folder into their respective editing kit directories The data folder contains the .tif files for the textures for those curious

 ## **Halo 3 Tags**
 These will all require [Oli's Halo 3 PBR Shaders](https://github.com/lolhalolol1/Halo-3-PBR) be installed in order for their materials to function properly